Mobile App Reliability Engineering: Beyond “It Works on My Device”

 • Mobile reliability isn't a single problem.
 It's a constant battle on four fronts: device fragmentation, network variability, backend dependencies, and the sheer unpredictability of a phone's state and environment.
 Teams that only test one of these in isolation completely miss the failures that happen right at the intersection of the others.

-• Android Vitals directly affects Play Store discoverability.
-Poor crash and ANR rates have a measurable business impact beyond user experience.
+• Here's the bottom line: Android Vitals directly impacts Play Store discoverability.
+When crash and ANR rates are poor, you create a measurable business problem, one that goes far beyond just a frustrating user experience.

 • Forget the vanity metrics.
 These are the ones that matter.
 You need to know your crash-free user rate, a very different thing from crash-free sessions, along with your ANR rate and p95 API latency.
 That's the baseline.
 But the real story is the end-to-end flow completion rate, because that's what tells you if people can successfully finish the most critical journeys in your app.

-• The reliability gap between high-performing and average teams is mostly a process and ownership gap, not a technical one.
-The key structural differences are: defined reliability owners, device coverage in the definition of done, reliability metrics as release gates, and production observability from day one.
+• What separates high-performing teams from average ones?
+It's not the tech.
+The reliability gap is almost always about process and ownership, which boils down to four key differences: having defined owners for reliability, including device coverage in the definition of done, using solid metrics as release gates, and building for production observability from day one.

 Further Reading